 Amelia Bedelia Means Business by Herman Parish, illustrated by Lynne Avril

 I’ve been enjoying these updated Amelia chapter books by the original author’s son.
 In this story, Amelia tries to make money for a new bike.
-Great for 2nd graders (second graders) who love goofy humor and wordplay.
+These books series for 2nd graders (second graders) are perfect for readers who enjoy goofy humor and wordplay.